SEI-R-6-21/django-react-jwt/README.md

 - Add a state object inside your component
 - Create an HTML form with a text input and a password input field
 - Write the handleChange logic
-- Write the onSubmit `fetch` logic
+- Write the onSubmit `Axios.Get` logic
 - Wire the handleChange and onSubmit to your form and its inputs
 - Make sure to have an options object to pass as a second arguments to your fetch, in order to add the `Content-Type` header
 - Append the `body`